 Example 1: Blue as a Base Colour

 If your sofa or chairs are blue, introduce contrast through a patterned floor rug, a cluster of colourful throw pillows, or wall art with warm tones.
-Colours that work beautifully with blue are:- Mustard yellow
+Colours that work beautifully with blue are:

 - Burnt orange